-NOTE: The maximum points available under 1.4 is 40% 4pts = 1.6pts adjacent/different building components, to minimise the risk of damage to façade, weather seal, and waterproofing joints.
-C. For water ingress in precast joints - specify silicone or modified silicone sealant on exterior exposed joints, that is compatible and with non-detachment properties to the substrate.
-1 Cat 1 V 1 d.
-For efflorescence: Specify clear coat with good resistance to water absorption on façade surface.
-E.g. in the case of exposed or pigmented concrete surfaces.
+NOTE: The maximum points available under 1.4 is 40% 4pts = 1.6pts

+1.4.1 efflores Reduce risk of water ingress and cence formation (2 points) Points Assessment Category Used in Project Points Scored a.
+For water ingress: design movement joints in large continuous areas, or between adjacent/different building components, to minimise the risk of damage to façade, weather seal, and waterproofing joints.
+Pre- requisite NA V Complied b.
+For water ingress in precast joints - specify silicone or modified silicone sealant on exterior exposed joints, that is compatible and with non-detachment properties to the substrate.
+1 Cat 1 V 1 C. For efflorescence: Specify clear coat with good resistance to water absorption on façade surface.
+E.g. in 1 Cat 1 × 0 the case of exposed or pigmented concrete surfaces.
 (OR) Specify paint with good resistance to water absorption complying to SS500 or equivalent.
-1 Cat 1 × 0 1.4.2 flaking/ Reduce risk of façade peeling/cracking/blistering (Up to 2 points) Points Assessment Category Used in Project Points Scored a.
+1.4.2 flaking/ Reduce risk of façade peeling/cracking/blistering (Up to 2 points) Points Assessment Category Used in Project Points Scored a.
 Specify for integral colours (i.e. directly mixed into the cement) or post-applied stains (impregnator) with inorganic pigments for surfaces which do not require repainting.
 2 Cat 2 V 40% 2 = 0.8 b.
-Specify paint finish: Topcoat: Paint with good resistance to water absorption complying to SS500or equivalent (OR) Mineral paint 1 Cat 2 × 0 Score for 1.4 Masonry and Li 1 + 0.8 = 1.8 1.6 (max)
+Specify paint finish: Topcoat: Paint with good resistance to water absorption complying to SS500or equivalent (OR) Mineral paint 1 Cat 2 × 0 Score for 1.4 Masonry and Li ightweight C oncrete Panels 1 + 0.8 = 1.8 1.6 (max)